RichStone/le-wagon-ruby-and-rails-tdd-workshop/exercise_02/exercise_02.md

 ]
 ```

 Follow the same `Red - Green - Refactor` process as before.
+Think of a good
+method name.

 In one of the next "Dig deeper ⛏" exercises you will do more advanced stuff with
 it.